 - Admissions test.
 Some universities allow you to apply to an online MBA program without submitting a Graduate Management Admission Test (GMAT) score.
 Although this wouldn’t affect the length of your graduate program, it would save you time on the front end.

 For a Master of Business Administration program that fits into your busy life, consider Walden University.
 Walden’s MBA online program offers a number of options to suit your learning preferences and lifestyle.
-In addition to its MBA degree General Program, Walden offers several specializations from which to choose.
+In addition to its MBA degree General Program, Walden offers specializations in Human Resource Management and Healthcare Management.
 You can even design your own specialization, tailoring the program to fit your professional goals.
-Walden doesn’t require the GMAT, and may accept up to 15 applicable postgraduate credits.
+Walden doesn’t require the GMAT, and may accept up to 15 transfer credits.

 Walden University offers a fully online MBA program.
 Expand your career options and earn your degree in a convenient, flexible online learning environment.